|

 When I do use pomodoro method, I use a simple version in which:

-• My master task lists are created through weekly planning. ( I allocate time for next weeks tasks on my digital calendar every weekend, and adjust ongoing. )
+• My master task lists are sometimes created through weekly planning or monthly planning. ( I allocate time for next weeks tasks on my digital calendar every weekend, and adjust ongoing. )

 Some things I can't use Pomodoro Technique for:

 I don't use pomodoro for management of a master task list, or for list prioritization.
-I only use pomodoro technique as a method of maintaining focus and collecting metrics during the work day.
+I only use pomodoro technique as a method of maintaining focus and collecting metrics during the work day, and when I'm distracted and just need *something* to motivate me.
+Maybe that's 20% of my work days?

 Task List Management Tips:

-I don't have a ton to add, here, but maybe a few tips are useful:
+I don't have a ton to say, here, but maybe a few tips are useful:

 For personal task list management I use weekly planning, google calendar, and google spreadsheets, with offline mode turned on.